akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/3-active-active.md

 ### Updating the cart contents

-Because of this the data structure must always arrive at the same state even if events arrive in a different order.
-We have already prepared for this somewhat by representing both add and remove using a single `ItemUpdated` event with a positive quantity number when items were added and a negative when items were removed:
+Because of the possibility of seeing the events out of order when they have been written to different replicas we must make sure the state ends up the same even in the face of re-ordered events.

+This can be handled by keeping track of the quantity of an item both when it is positive and negative, so that seeing a remove of 1 item before an add 1 of the same item ends up as the item removed with a zero quantity.
+We have already represented add and remove as a negative or positive number in the `ItemUpdatedEvent`

 Scala
 :  @@snip [ShoppingCart.scala](/samples/replicated/shopping-cart-service-scala/src/main/scala/shopping/cart/ShoppingCart.scala) { #itemUpdatedEvent }